Suzanna Love: Early life

 Love was born in New York City on April 8, 1950, to Marie Felicité (née Pratt; 1926–2002) and Kennett Love (1924–2013).
 Her father, originally from St. Louis, Missouri, was a correspondent for The New York Times, and covered international affairs extensively in the 1950s.
 Her mother was a descendant of Charles Pratt, who founded the Pratt Institute.
-Love grew up in New York City, and attended the Stuart Country Day School of the Sacred Heart in New Jersey; she later attended Vassar College.
 Love is a Standard Oil heiress.